isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 January, 2017
 #############

-This month we'll be comparing standard SQL and legacy SQL.
+This month we'll be comparing Standard SQL and Legacy SQL.
 It's possible to write queries using either form, but as we'll see, using standard SQL can be easier to write and improves readability.